hasura/graphql-engine/docs/graphql/manual/postgres/triggers.rst

   :local:

-`Postgres triggers <https://www.postgresql.org/docs/9.1/sql-createtrigger.html>`_ are used to invoke previously defined Postgres functions *before* or *after* a specific database event (e.g. ``INSERT``) occurs.
+`Postgres triggers <https://www.postgresql.org/docs/current/sql-createtrigger.html>`__ are used to invoke previously defined Postgres functions *before* or *after* a specific database event (e.g. ``INSERT``) occurs.

 **Example:**

-Let's say we want the Postgres function :ref:`from above<postgres_functions>` to be executed whenever a new article is about to be inserted or updated.
+Let's say we want the :ref:`Postgres function<postgres_functions>` to be executed whenever a new article is about to be inserted or updated.
 We can create a trigger as follows:

 .. code-block:: plpgsql